Text copyright © Anamel ™ 2019

 This time the wind was strongly attracted to the window of an orange, small mobile home.
 Drawn like a moth to flame, the wind stared hungrily into the window which looked into a cramped kitchen.
 A hunched over figure was sitting on the floor, running the pad of their index finger across a shard of glass.

 The wind, desperate to see more, squeezed its body through the window, landing in a heap upon the peeled linoleum floor.
+The place reeked of a strong, pungent smell.
 It inched closer until it could see the human, pausing in wonder as the human’s face turned to the wind.
 A stripe of light from a dim overhead light illuminated part of the male’s face, bouncing off his dripping curls and onto the floor.
 It stemmed out in veins across his cheeks, lips, and neck which stopped at his collar bone.
 The blood from his finger ran down his wrist and arm in zigzags, resting on his warm, beige skin like a coiled snake.

 Droplets of water fell from the tip of his nose, forming a small puddle which lay beneath his bare feet.
 The water embedded into the cracks of the floor’s yellow floral patterns.
 He wore royal blue shorts which stopped below his knees and had a flimsy white drawstring on its top.
 The human wore no shirt, exposing him to the wind’s bitter chill.
 Goosebumps raced up his arms and he slouched over, wrapping his arms around his knees.
 The blood from his finger smeared on his shorts as he turned his head to stare emptily at the window.
 The human’s eyes, which were black as the void of death, focused on a bug which moved in the corner of his window.